 Let us take a step back and retrace the Poveglia Island story.
 In Roman times, this strip of land was known as Popilia, most likely due to the presence of towering poplar trees (popilia, from the Latin populus “poplar”) or the nearby Popilia-Annia route.
 When the Lombards arrived in the sixth century and destroyed the mainland settlements, individuals fleeing the invaders’ rage sought refuge on Poveglia island.
 In fact, the island developed into a hamlet complete with a castle.

-Poveglia Island story continues in the Middle Ages
+Poveglia Island story: Middle Ages

 Failed attempts

-The Republic of Venice tried multiple times to resuscitate the island, but with little success.
+The Republic of Venice tried multiple times to resuscitate the island but with little success.
 Following the seventeenth century, the island became a storage facility for boats and on-board equipment.
 However, over time, the desire to reserve Poveglia for health reasons developed.

 The lazaretto

 In fact, beginning in the late eighteenth century, the island of Poveglia became a lazaretto.
-This was because the islands of Lazzaretto Vecchio and Lazzaretto Nuovo had ran out of room to house all the ill.
+This was because the islands of Lazzaretto Vecchio and Lazzaretto Nuovo had run out of room to house all the sick.
 Throughout the nineteenth century and until the Second World War, Poveglia served as a quarantine facility for plague and cholera victims.
 A marble plaque on the western coast carries a Latin inscription that can be translated as follows: “Do not dig up (disturb) the dead who were infected in life.
 They rest here, 1793.”

 The mental institution in Poveglia

-Poveglia Island: the story of the sadistic doctor
+Poveglia Island: The story of the sadistic doctor

 Many people link this enigmatic character with the Swiss doctor Sarles, who performed the first lobotomy in 1890.
 However, history has it that the doctor eventually went insane.
 Sarles, haunted by the ghosts of patients who died during his scientific investigations, hurled himself from the San Vitale church’s bell tower.
 However, he did not die immediately.
 A nurse who witnessed the suicide testified that, when the doctor’s body was lying on the ground, a fog suddenly rose and engulfed him until he suffocated.